PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 ![015-global-content](./images/015-global-content.gif)

-Now let's create or **Header** component, it will have two links to start with.
-Logo text and a `call to action` button.
+Now, let's create the **Header** component.
+To start with, it will have two links: logo text and a `call to action` button.

 ![013-header](./images/013-header.png)

-In Strapi, inside the global page lets add the following component.
+In Strapi, inside the global page, let's add the following component.

 ![016-add-heading-component](./images/016-add-heading-component.gif)

-- Click on `add another field to this single type`
+- Click on `add another field to this single type.`
-- Select `Component` field type
+- Select the `Component` field type
 - `Display Name` will be **Header**
-- Select `Category` will be `layout`
+- Select `Category` will be `Layout`
 - Click on `Configure the component` button
-- In the `Name` field we will enter **header**
+- In the `Name` field, we will enter **header**
-- Finally click on the `Add first field to component` button
+- Finally, click on the `Add the first field to component` button

-Now let's create our first header field to store our logo text, since it will be a link, we can reuse a previously created **Link** component.
+Now, let's create our first header field to store our logo text.
+Since it will be a link, we can reuse a previously created **Link** component.

 ![017-create-logo-text](./images/017-create-logo-text.gif)

-- Select `Component` field type
+- Select the `Component` field type
 - Click on `Use an existing component`
-- Click on `Select component` button
+- Click on the `Select component` button
-- Inside the `Select a component` field select **Link** component
+- Inside the `Select a component` field, select **Link** component
-- In the `Name` field we will enter **logoText**
+- In the `Name` field, we will enter **logo text**
-- Select `Single component` and click `Finish` button
+- Select `Single component` and click the `Finish` button

 ![018-create-link](./images/018-create-link.gif)

 - Select `Add another field to this component`
-- Select `Component` field type
+- Select the `Component` field type
 - Click on `Use an existing component`
-- - Click on `Select a component` button
+- - Click on the `Select a component` button
-- In the `Name` field we will enter **ctaButton**
+- In the `Name` field, we will enter **ctaButton**
-- Inside the `Select a component` field select **Link** component
+- Inside the `Select a component` field, select **Link** component
-- Select `Single component` and click `Finish` button
+- Select `Single component` and click the `Finish` button
-- Select Single component and click Finish button
+- Select Single component and click the Finish button

 The final **Header** component should look like the following.

 ![019-header](./images/019-header.png)

-Now that we are getting the hang of modeling content, think about how we can represent our footer.
+Now that we are getting the hang of modeling content think about how we can represent our footer.

 ![020-footer](./images/020-footer.png)

-Our footer has the three following items.
+Our footer has the following three items.

 - logoText
 - text
 - socialLink

-We can create the **Footer** the same way we created our **Header**
+We can create the **Footer** the same way we made our **Header**.

-Se if you can do it on your own?
+Can you do it on your own?

 Our **Footer** will have the following fields.

 ![021-footer-fields](./images/021-footer-fields.png)

-If you get stuck at any point, you can always ask in the comments or join us at **Strapi Open Office** hours on [Discord](https://discord.com/invite/strapi) 12:30pm CST Monday - Friday.
+If you get stuck at any point, you can always ask in the comments or join us at **Strapi Open Office** hours on [Discord](https://discord.com/invite/strapi) 12:30 pm CST Monday - Friday.

-Let's add some data to our **Global** single-type.
+Let's add some data to our **Global** single type.

 ![022-add-global-content](./images/022-add-global-content.gif)

-Now let's give the proper permissions so we can access the data from our Strapi API.
+Now, let's give the proper permissions so we can access the data from our Strapi API.

-Navigating to `Setting` -> `USERS AND PERMISSION PLUGIN` -> `Roles` -> `Public` -> `Global` and check the `find` checkbox.
+Navigate to `Setting` -> `USERS AND PERMISSION PLUGIN` -> `Roles` -> `Public` -> `Global` and check the `find` checkbox.
 We now should be able to make a `GET` request to `/api/global` and see our data.

 ![023-permissions](./images/023-permissions.png)

-Since we already learned about Strapi's **Populate** we can jump straight into our frontend code and implement the function to fetch our **Global** data.
+Since we have already learned about Strapi's **Populate**, we can jump straight into our frontend code and implement the function to fetch our **Global** data.

 ### Fetching Our Global Header and Footer Data

-Let's navigate to `src/data/loaders.ts` and create a new function called `getGlobalData`, it should look like the following.
+Let's navigate to `src/data/loaders.ts` and create a new function called `getGlobalData`; it should look like the following.

 ```jsx
 export async function getGlobalData() {